 Many report in reviews that Keurig and Tassimo machines last for 2-5 years.
 The durability of these machines has varied slightly by model, but both companies generally strive to include high quality parts in their coffee makers.
-However, Tassimo offers a longer, two-year warranty compared to Keurig's one-year warranty.
+Tassimo used to offer a longer, two-year warranty compared to Keurig's one-year warranty.
 However, Tassimo now offers only a 365-day warranty, except in the U.K., where 2-year warranties are required by law.

 How long either coffee maker lasts will also depend on how well the machine is maintained.
 Both should be cleaned regularly.
 For Keurig machines, that means cleaning brewer needles and the K-cup pack holders (for a how-to video, click here) — roughly a 10-minute process.
 The cleaning process for Tassimo machines varies somewhat by model but mainly relies on a special T-disc that runs the machines through a cleaning cycle; this process takes longer than Keurig's but is much more automated.
 For videos on how to clean Tassimo machines, visit here.

 Green Mountain Coffee Roasters Inc., the owners of the Keurig brand, do not currently share sales figures.
 However, over four million Keurig coffee makers had been sold by the end of 2009.
 It has a larger market share than Tassimo, but a smaller global market share that Nespresso machines.
 Even so, single-serve coffee machines are not nearly as popular as automatic drip coffee machines or espresso machines.

 The Amazon best sellers list for single-serve brewers is informative.
-Eleven of the top 20 coffee makers in that list are Keurig machines.
+Seven of the top 20 coffee makers in that list are Keurig machines.

 The plastic cups used by Keurig K-cups and Tassimo T-discs cannot be reused or recycled in most all cases in the U.S., meaning they end up in landfills.
 This makes Keurig's and Tassimo's' machines and business models much less environmentally friendly than many other drink-brewing methods.
 Reusable cups and discs do exist for personal coffee-making but depend on manual refills of personal coffees and creamers.
 None of the branded coffees or other drinks come in a reusable container.